Some Samsung, Hyundai workers self-quarantine as Korea Inc braces for virus impact

 With virus fears spreading nationwide, Hyundai set up thermal cameras at all of its operations across the nation, including its headquarters in Seoul, to check temperatures.

-Reporting by Hyunjoo Jin and Joyce Lee; Additional reporting by Heekyong Yang; Editing by Raju Gopalakrishnan and Muralikumar Anantharaman and Kirsten Donovanh
+Reporting by Hyunjoo Jin and Joyce Lee; Editing by Raju Gopalakrishnan and Muralikumar Anantharaman